Azusa, California: History

 With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho San Francisquito was filed with the Public Land Commission in 1852 and confirmed by the Commission in 1853, but rejected by the US District Court in 1855, on the grounds that Henry Dalton was not, at the time of the grant, a citizen of Mexico.
 The decree was reversed by the US Supreme Court, and the grant was patented to Henry Dalton in 1867.

-Azusa was listed in the 1860 census as a township (encompassing the Azusa de Dalton and Azusa de Duarte ranchos) with a population of 363.
-The 1870 US Census listed the area as the township of Azusa – El Monte Township and 1880 US Census listed the area as the township of San Jose and Azusa.
+Azusa was listed in the 1860 US census as a township (encompassing the Azusa de Dalton and Azusa de Duarte ranchos) with a population of 363.
+The 1870 US census listed the area as the township of Azusa – El Monte Township and 1880 US census listed the area as the township of San Jose and Azusa.
 There were a few corrections to cross out the San Jose name on most of the census pages, but this was done sporadically and there remain many index errors in the online census due to these errors.

 Dalton had borrowed money from Los Angeles banker Jonathan S. Slauson to fund 24 years of litigation, and had to sign the land over to him in 1880.
 Slauson laid out the plan for the city in 1887 and the city was officially incorporated in 1898.

-The completion of the Los Angeles and San Gabriel Valley Railroad in January 1887, later sold to the Santa Fe railroad, brought new people looking for homes and investment opportunities in Azusa.
-The Gold Line Foothill light rail line is being built on the old rail right-of-way.
+The completion of the Los Angeles and San Gabriel Valley Railroad in January 1887, later sold to the Santa Fe railroad, brought new people looking for homes and investment opportunities to Azusa.
 Part of this land boom was the short-lived town of Gladstone in 1887, which merged into Azusa in 1905.
+The Pacific Electric also provided the community with passenger rail service via its Monrovia-Glendora Line from 1907 to 1951.
+The A Line Foothill light rail line was built on the old Sante Fe right-of-way.